 You can also get some idea of what it was like to fly in these amazing aircraft with rides being available in both the aircraft.

-For the Ford Tri-Motor advance purchase flight tickets are $70.
-Walk-up prices are $75.
+For the Ford Tri-Motor advance purchase flight tickets were $70.
+Walk-up prices were $75.

 B–17 Aluminium Overcast Tour Schedule (Florida Locations) 2015

-The B–17 Flying Fortress will be attending all the Florida destinations.
+The B–17 Flying Fortress attended all the Florida destinations.
 The Ford Tri-Motor was only expected at two designations, marked with an asterisk (*).

 Tour schedule/locations for 2015 were: